TacoL/FeedForwardNNLibrary/README.md

 # FeedForwardNNLibrary
 ## Description
-The folder "FeedForwardNNLibrary" is the actual library, and the other three folders are examples of implementation (which reference the library as a project reference)
+The folder "FeedForwardNNLibrary" is the actual library, and the other three (not Loaded) folders are examples of implementation (which reference the library as a project reference).
+The Iris Flower (Loaded) folder is an example of importing a previously exported model.
 ## Features
 ### Constructor & Methods
 - Creation of Network (parameters: number of inputs, learning rate, momentum scalar, batch size)